alphabill-org/alphabill/docs/transactions.md

 ]
 ```

-1. NewBearer - the bearer predicate of the new token;
+1. *TargetOwner* (byte string) is the owner condition of the new
+   token.
-2. TargetValue - the value of the new token
+2. *TargetValue* (unsigned integer) is the value of the new token.
-3. Nonce - optional nonce
+3. *Nonce* (byte string) is an optional nonce.
-4. Backlink - the backlink to the previous transaction with this token
+4. *Backlink* (byte string) is the backlink to the previous
+   transaction with the token being split.
-5. TypeID - identifies the type of the token;
+5. *TypeID* (byte string) is the type of the token.
-6. RemainingValue - new value of the source token
+6. *RemainingValue* (unsigned integer) is new remaining value of the
+   token being split.
+6. *InvariantPredicateSignatures* (array of byte strings) is an array
-7. InvariantPredicateSignatures - inputs to satisfy the token type invariant predicates down the inheritance chain
+   of inputs to satisfy the token type invariant predicates down the
+   inheritance chain.

 ##### Burn Fungible Token

+This transaction "burns" (deletes) a fungible token to be later joined
+into a larger-value fungible token with the [Join Fungible
+Token](#join-fungible-tokens) transaction.

 *TransactionOrder*.*Payload*.*Type* = "burnFToken"\
 *TransactionOrder*.*Payload*.*Attributes* contains: